-It's more important than ever to provide a voice for children in this region.
-AACF's Northwest Arkansas Office opened in September 2008 after years of planning and effort by AACF staff and board members.
-The office serves the community through researching the needs of children in the area and spreading that knowledge to help better the lives of children and families.
+AACF’s Springdale office opened in September 2008 and serves the community through researching the needs of children in the area and spreading that knowledge to help better the lives of children and families.

 Our office is located in the Center for Nonprofits/JTL Shop in Springdale: